hammerheim-game/hammerheim-rules/2-core-rules.md

 #### Warriors knocked down

 If an enemy is fighting a warrior who is knocked down, he may attack him to put him out of his misery.
-All attacks against a warrior who is knocked down hit automatically.
 If any of the attacks wound the knocked down model and he fails his armor save, he is automatically taken out of action as explained previously.
 A knocked down model may not